cfelton/gizflo/README.md

 Map
 ---
-Most designs require a minimal set of external intefaces but many designs can utilize many different sets.
-In this case the design determines which external interfaces it wants to utilize.
-In somecases a port will need to be *named* to match the expected ports.
+Most designs require a minimal set of external intefaces but many designs can utilize many different sets of interfaces.
+In this case
+the design determines which external interfaces it wants to utilize.

 <!--
   This example needs some more thought, the example